znipps/jenkins-master/README.md

     To properly remove the data volume created by the container, we would need to issue the command ```docker rm -v```.
 The -v flag will properly remove volumes created by the container.

 4. Over time, you may experience issues where DND cannot launch docker server inside docker due to an error where there are no more loopback devices available.
 This is caused by issues where docker server was not given time to shutdown properly before the container was stopped, which then does not release some mount points.
 A restart of the host server is required in this case.
+5. Certain plugins write out temp files into `/tmp` directory.
+This directory is not accessible in other docker containers since this exists inside only the jenkins container.
+It is suggested, if possible, to set the target location when generating these files so that they exist inside the workspace.

 ## Building/Running Docker Images Inside Jenkins Docker Container